 5. The display could not be read in low light or from anywhere except standing directly in front of it.

-1. The power for the first generation prototype is supplied by a usb charger.
-Later generations will run from the AC provided over the furnace wiring.
+1. The power for the first generation prototype was supplied by a usb charger.
+Our current prototype is run from the AC provided over the furnace wiring with backup by a lithium ion battery.
 While the thermostat will not run when the power to the house is off, the furnace will not run without power either, so that is not much of a loss.

 2. Our thermostat will store time and temperature parameters in non-volatile (flash) memory.

-3. While our first prototypes are programmed over usb, our goal is to change programming over wifi.
+3. While our first prototypes are programmed over usb, our goal is to change programming over WiFi.
+We also have a set of buttons to allow the user to affect the set temperatures and times programmed in.

-4. The thermostat connects to wifi and syncs the time with information from the internet.
+4. The thermostat connects to WiFi and syncs the time with information from the internet.
+After setting the time, the current firmware disconnects from WiFi and the microcontroller keeps time.

 5. We currently display time, temperature, set temperature and whether the furnace is turned on using an OLED display.
 We have had issues with a computer based display updated over WiFi but we will get this worked out.